-Carilion Clinic Campaign: #YESMAMM
+1. Carilion Clinic Campaign: #YESMAMM

 Carilion Clinic of Virginia’s Roanoke Valley created the “Yes, Mamm” marketing campaign.
 The Twitter campaign used the #YESMAMM hashtag to answer common breast cancer questions from their audience.
-The campaign was a friendly interactive way to raise awareness to breast cancer.
-It also drove traffic to the Carilion Clinic website to not only encourage women to make an appointment at one of their local labs, but to also be aware of the potential issue.
+The campaign was a friendly interactive way to raise awareness of breast cancer.
+It also drove traffic to the Carilion Clinic website to not only encourage women to make an appointment at one of their local labs but to also be aware of the potential issue.

 So, the campaign became successful due to the use of social media.
-The clinic chose the right platform for their campaign, knowing that the campaign would peak the interest of their target audience.
+The clinic chose the right platform for their campaign, knowing that the campaign would pique the interest of their target audience.
 Twitter also made it easier for the majority of their audience to respond to the campaign.

-New York Presbyterian Hospital Campaign: Patient Stories
+2. New York Presbyterian Hospital Campaign: Patient Stories

-UnitedHealthcare Campaign: We Dare You
+3. UnitedHealthcare Campaign: We Dare You

 UnitedHealthcare created an interactive campaign in order to promote healthier habits.
 The campaign created monthly dares, quizzes, and prizes on its website.
 UnitedHealthcare worked on encouraging their followers to make one small healthy change per month and document it on social media.

-So, the campaign was successful for many reasons.
+The healthcare ads campaign was successful for many reasons.
 Followers of the media are responsive to challenges – it’s fun, harmless, and spreads awareness.

-The Mayo Clinic Campaign: Sharing Mayo Clinic Blog
+4. The Mayo Clinic Campaign: Sharing Mayo Clinic Blog

-Dana-Farber Brigham & Women’s Cancer Center Campaign: You Have Us
+5. Dana-Farber Brigham & Women’s Cancer Center Campaign: You Have Us

 Dana-Farber Brigham & Women’s Cancer Center created the slogan, “Right now you may have cancer.
 But what your cancer doesn’t know is — You Have Us.”
-The quote became an empowering tool to those dealing with cancer.
-The campaign made a tremendous impact on their audience by sharing words of encouragement and a support system.
+The quote became an empowering tool for those dealing with cancer.
+The healthcare ads campaign made a tremendous impact on their audience by sharing words of encouragement and a support system.

-Banner Health Campaign: Infographics
+6. Banner Health Campaign: Infographics

 Infographics typically target those who are not interested in reading a lengthy, technical article on an important target.
 Instead, infographics summarize the important pieces from a concept and visually maps it out for the reader.
 The Banner Health infographic campaigns are successful because infographics are shareable through all social platforms and many people need the information.

-Philips: #MakeLifeBetter Campaign
+7. Philips: #MakeLifeBetter Campaign

-In 2017, Philips created their Better Me, Better World concept as part of their #MakeLifeBetter campaign.
+In 2017, Philips created its Better Me, Better World concept as part of their #MakeLifeBetter campaign.
 The campaign aims to improve the lives of 3 billion people each year by 2025.
 This concept is an interactive campaign for their audience in order to improve themselves, as well as it is a way for Philips to better connect with their followers.

-Boston Scientific: #STEMtember Campaign
+8. Boston Scientific: #STEMtember Campaign

 Their #STEMtember campaign showcased many stories from Boston Scientific teams around the world and the STEM activities they’re participating in.
 Some activities include: